PrathmeshAbitkar28/tableau-sales-dashboard-global-superstore/README.md

 ## 📁 Files Included
 - `Book1.twbx` – Tableau dashboard file.
-- `Global Superstore.xls` – Dataset used in the dashboard.
+- `superstore.xls` – Dataset used in the dashboard.

 ---